lando/lando/docs/tutorials/pantheon.md

 Pushing Your Changes
 --------------------

-While a best practices workflow suggests you put all your changes in code and push those changes with `git`, Lando provides a utility comand for `pantheon` recipes called `lando push` that pushes up any code, database or files changes you have made locally. **If you do not specify `--database` or `--files` then `lando` will use the environment associated with your currently checked out `git branch`.**
+While a best practices workflow suggests you put all your changes in code and push those changes with `git`, Lando provides a utility comand for `pantheon` recipes called `lando push` that pushes up any code, database or files changes you have made locally. **By default we set `--database` or `--files` to `none` since this is the suggested best practice**.

 ### Usage